 This Alliance is committed to assisting Council’s incorporate ESD into their own projects.

-Further information can be viewed at the Municipal Association of Victoria Website.
+Further information can be found on the Municipal Association of Victoria website.

 There is growing scientific consensus that climate change is being further enhanced by human induced greenhouse gas emissions caused by activities such as industrial processes, fossil fuel combustion and changes in land use such as deforestation.

 The earth’s atmosphere is a delicate layer of gases that like a garden greenhouse, traps heat from the sun and keeps earth at the temperature that sustains human life.
 Since the onset of the industrial revolution, climate scientists are highly certain that human activity has caused increases in concentration of these gases - leading to an observed trend in warming.
 The world is now about 0.76 degrees hotter than it was in the late 19th century.

 - Increased intensity and frequency of fire weather conditions

 - Changes to average rainfall